quietlychris/meadow/README.md

 | UDP      | **X**     | **X**      | **X**     |            |
 | QUIC     | **X**     | **X**      | **X**     | **X**      |

-Meadow's subscriber functionality currently works a bit differently than many other middlewares; rather than having the most recent data on the subscribed topic pushed to it by the Host upon receive, the Node will spawn a background task that requests and caches data from the subscribed topic in order to be available locally on-demand rather than on-request.
+Meadow's subscriber functionality currently works a bit differently than many other middlewares; rather than having the most recent data on the subscribed topic pushed to it by the Host upon receive, the Host will the most recent data subscribed topic as a requested rate to the Node, which will cache it locally to be available on-demand rather than on-request.

 ## Key Dependencies
 Under the hood, `meadow` relies on: